Members

 Compares two values to determine relative order.
 The return value is a

-number whose sign indicates the relative order: negative if a
+number whose sign indicates the relative order: negative if a is less than

-, or zero if they are equal.
+b, positive if a is greater than b, or zero if they are equal.
 If the

 first argument is a function, it will be used to extract the values to